 Olanzapine is approved for use in the treatment of adults and adolescents with schizophrenia, manic or mixed episodes associated with bipolar I disorder in adults and adolescents, and agitation associated with schizophrenia or bipolar disorder.
-In addition, olanzapine, in a fixed combination with fluoxetine (Symbyax[®]), is indicated in adults with treatment-resistant depression or for the management of depressive episodes associated with bipolar I disorder.13 The long-acting olanzapine formulation administered via a deep intramuscular gluteal injection is only approved for the treatment of schizophrenia in adults.14 Olanzapine is a thienobenzodiazepine with a dose-dependent risk of EPS and hyperprolactinemia related to higher D2 receptor occupancy.2
+In addition, olanzapine, in a fixed combination with fluoxetine (Symbyax®), is indicated in adults with treatment-resistant depression or for the management of depressive episodes associated with bipolar I disorder.
+The long-acting olanzapine formulation administered via a deep intramuscular gluteal injection is only approved for the treatment of schizophrenia in adults.
+Olanzapine has a dose-dependent risk of EPS and hyperprolactinemia related to higher D2 receptor occupancy.

-Quetiapine is another dibenzothiazepine derivative, approved for use in the treatment of adults and adolescents with schizophrenia, adults and adolescents with acute manic episodes, and adults with depressive episodes associated with bipolar disorders.15-16 Likely due to its low and transient occupancy of D2 receptors, quetiapine is associated with a low incidence of EPS and has not been shown to significantly elevate prolactin levels.
+Quetiapine is approved for use in the treatment of adults and adolescents with schizophrenia, adults and adolescents with acute manic episodes, and adults with depressive episodes associated with bipolar disorders.
+Likely due to its low and transient occupancy of D2 receptors, quetiapine is associated with a low incidence of EPS and has not been shown to significantly elevate prolactin levels.

-Risperidone, a benzisoxazole derivative, is approved by the FDA for the treatment of schizophrenia and acute manic or mixed episodes associated with bipolar disorder in adults and adolescents.17-18 Risperidone is also indicated for the management of irritability associated with autism.
-In comparison to other SGAs, the use of risperidone results in a higher incidence of prolactin level elevation and EPS, particularly at doses of 6 mg per day and higher.
-Paliperidone, the active metabolite of risperidone, has also been approved by the FDA for the treatment of schizophrenia in adults and adolescents.
+Risperidone is approved by the FDA for the treatment of schizophrenia and acute manic or mixed episodes associated with bipolar disorder in adults and adolescents.
+17-18 Risperidone is also indicated for the management of irritability associated with autism.
+Compared to other SGAs, risperidone results in a higher incidence of prolactin level elevation and EPS, particularly at doses above 6 mg per day.
+Paliperidone, the active metabolite of risperidone, is also approved by the FDA for the treatment of schizophrenia in adults and adolescents.
 Moreover, paliperidone is indicated for the treatment of schizoaffective disorder as an adjunct to mood stabilizers and/or antidepressants.
-This medication is available in an extended-release formulation and has been shown to have an incidence of EPS similar to placebo at daily doses up to 6 mg.19-20 Paliperidone palmitate is a long-acting injectable formulation.
+This medication is available in an extended-release formulation and has been shown to have an incidence of EPS similar to placebo at daily doses up to 6 mg. ^{19,20} Paliperidone palmitate is a long-acting injectable formulation.
 Through once monthly intramuscular injections, it releases paliperidone as the active moiety over a sustained period of time.
-Prior to starting paliperidone palmitate IM, tolerability should be established either with oral paliperidone or oral risperidone.21
+Prior to starting paliperidone palmitate IM, tolerability should be established either with oral paliperidone or oral risperidone.

-Ziprasidone, another benzisoxazole derivative, is indicated for the treatment of schizophrenia and manic or mixed episodes associated with bipolar disorder (with or without psychotic features).19 Ziprasidone differs from other medications in its class as it has a high affinity for D_2 receptors but a greater affinity for 5-HT2 receptors.
-The higher affinity for the 5-HT2 receptors may reduce the incidence of EPS, but this risk is dose dependent.^{2,5} It also possesses potent serotonin and norepinephrine reuptake blocking effects.
+Ziprasidone is indicated for the treatment of schizophrenia and manic or mixed episodes associated with bipolar disorder (with or without psychotic features).
+19 Ziprasidone differs from other medications in its class as it has a high affinity for D_2 receptors but a greater affinity for 5-HT $2$ receptors.
+The higher affinity for the 5-HT $2$ receptors may reduce the incidence of EPS, but this risk is dose dependent. ^{2,5} It also possesses potent serotonin and norepinephrine reuptake blocking effects.